elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 Instead of simply _reading_ about Elixir and Elm, let's dive in and _experience_ what these languages have to offer.
 In this chapter, we're going to avoid detailed explanations and theory in favor of quickly building the foundation for our project.
-We'll focus on running the necessary console commands and writing the code we'll need to start creating our application.
+We'll focus on running the necessary commands in the Terminal and writing the code we'll need to start creating our application.

 Later in the book, we'll cover more about the fundamentals of Elixir, but for now let's focus on following along and getting a glimpse of how to get an